genexus-books/Saia/saia-docs/docs/UpdatesLog.md

 ### December 6th

 * New back office design.
-* Access to the Playground from the back office to chat with the assistants defined in the project.
+* Access to the Playground from the backoffice to chat with the assistants defined in the project.
 * Upload images for analysis with GPT-4 Vision.
 * Google Analytics support at the front end.
 * Keep a thread of conversation when chatting with documents.